-All parents are sent a review via Bromcom's email system.
+All parents have access to their child's reviews and reports via our Parent Portal.
 The review shows your child's attendance and target grades and the progress they are making towards them.
-You will receive a progress review every term for your child.
+You will receive a progress review every term and an end of year report for your child.